Koret Fellowship Program

 Political Science major, class of 2019

-As a political science major, I have learned of the political system in India and how it affects the day to day lives of their citizens, it was amazing to see it first hand.
-This immersion trip would allow me to go beyond the classroom and textbooks and truly see the effects of this system for myself.
-As someone who hopes to someday work for the United States Government as a Diplomat, experiencing an authentic and unbiased lens toward India would allow me to truly experience this culture outside of my own and teach me just how important it is to be continuously connected with people who are directed affected by policies that are passed in government.
+As a political science major, having studied the political system of India and the implications in which it effects the day to day lives of their citizens, it was amazing to see it first hand.
+This immersion trip allowed me to go beyond the classroom textbook and truly see the effects of this system for myself.
+As someone who hopes to someday work in International Diplomacy, experiencing an authentic and unbiased lens toward India allowed me to truly experience this culture and teach me just how important it is to be continuously connected with people who are directly affected by policies that are passed in government.
 Overall, this trip opened my eyes.
 I foresee myself continuously drawing on this rare and valuable experience to view the world with a new perspective.